Serving the Underserved – Faces of ID: Teena Chopra, M.D., MPH from IDSA

 Dr. Jack Sobel has been my mentor since I began practicing in infectious diseases and internal medicine in Detroit.
 He’s always inspired me – I was a resident when I got an opportunity to round with him.
 I was extremely inspired by his approach towards clinical diagnoses and by his research experience.

 Another great mentor I’ve had is Dr. Keith Kay who helped me learn about research methods and helped me become a great mentor myself.
 I think we can all have several mentors, because we can learn something from anybody.
 I see my students as my mentors as well, because I learn from them every single day.
-Mentoring is such a humbling experience – every day we become better versions of ourselves through mentorship
+Mentoring is such a humbling experience – every day we become better versions of ourselves through mentorship.

 Talk to us about Wayne State University.
 It must be both a very difficult and rewarding time to not just be teaching, but to be a student in infectious diseases right now.
 Tell us about your teaching experience there and how the students have been handling being in school during this pandemic.

 Wayne State University is one of the largest urban universities and the only university in the city of Detroit.
 Ever since I came from India to practice medicine, I’ve been at this university.
 I did both my residency and fellowship here, and I also did a fellowship in infection prevention in hospital epidemiology and antibiotic stewardship here.
-In addition to that, I received a Master’s in Public Health here — it’s like second home to me.
+In addition to that, I received a Master’s in Public Health here — it’s like a second home to me.

 Students come from all over the nation, and they’re all extremely inspired to do research.
 They are basically the cornerstones for us mentors because we are inspired by them.
 Particularly during the pandemic, I have found that students are even more interested in the field of epidemiology and public health.
 I have seen more students requesting to do ID electives and research electives with us now than before.